Nearly 2 million Americans will lose pandemic unemployment benefits early as more Republican states drop relief - KTVZ

 The state also will provide $7.5 million for community college scholarships for unemployed workers who qualify for the bonuses and $6 million for GED test preparation and exam fees for eligible residents.

-Also Thursday, Ohio Gov. Mike DeWine said the federal jobless programs will end on June 26.
+Also Thursday, Ohio Gov. Mike DeWine said the $300 federal enhancement will end on June 26.

 “When this program was put in place, it was a lifeline for many Americans at a time when the only weapon we had in fighting the virus was to slow its spread through social distancing, masking and sanitization,” DeWine tweeted.
 “That is no longer the case.
 That is no longer our only tool in this fight.
 This assistance was always intended to be temporary.”

-Note: This story has been updated with comment from the Department of Labor and additional state announcements.
-CLARIFICATION: An earlier version of this story suggested Arizona and Ohio would be dropping all federal unemployment benefit enhancements.
-Those two states will continue providing pandemic programs for freelancers, the self-employed and others, as well as for the long-term unemployed.